Sakshi533/The-Sign-Language-Translator/README.md

-# SignVision: ASL to Text Translation
+# The Sign Language Translator

 AI-powered American Sign Language (ASL) to text translation system that helps bridge communication gaps between the deaf/hard-of-hearing community and others.